johnno1962/Xtrace/README.md

 	   -> <nil 0x0> (_viewDelegate)

-To use, add Xtrace.{h,mm} to your project and add an import of Xtrace.h to your project's ".pch" file so you can access it's methods from anywhere in your project.
+To use, add Xtrace.{h,mm} to your project and add an import of Xtrace.h to your project's ".pch" file so you can access its methods from anywhere in your project.
 There is a simple category based shortcut interface to start tracing:

 	[MyClass xtrace]; // to trace all calls to instances of a class